Hilton Sandton: Management and ownership

+Hilton Sandton was owned by the Cavaleros Group, a South African property company with assets in hospitality, commercial and industrial real estate.
+From its opening until 2024 the hotel was operated under the Hilton Hotels & Resorts brand.
+During this period it contributed to Hilton’s limited portfolio in South Africa, which in 2024 also included Hilton Durban, Hilton Garden Inn Umhlanga Arch and DoubleTree by Hilton Cape Town – Upper Eastside.

 Facilities

 The hotel was designed to appeal to both business and leisure travelers.
 According to In Your Pocket, the building is unassuming from the street but opens into a spacious lobby with an “old-world sophistication”.
 The property offered 329 rooms and suites, multiple bars and restaurants and an executive lounge.
 Dining venues included the Faces Lounge & Bar, which provided informal meeting space, and the Lotus Teppanyaki and Sushi Bar.

 Conference and event facilities totaled about 920 square meters, including a ballroom capable of accommodating up to 1,000 people and several meeting rooms with floor-to-ceiling windows.
 A business centre on the first floor provided work spaces, while leisure amenities included a swimming pool, fitness centre and tennis courts.
 The hotel’s location on Rivonia Road placed it within walking distance of Sandton City, Nelson Mandela Square and the Sandton Gautrain station.